 A luxury cruise ship Christmas

 When Alan and I looked for a cruise to Antarctica, choosing an itinerary that included the Christmas holidays was high on our list.
 Seabourn Quest offered the perfect combination—a luxury cruise ship Christmas combined with the adventure of exploring Antarctica and South Georgia.

 After attending Pat and Rosemarie Keough‘s photography workshop, Alan and I followed their suggestion to practice with our camera settings before arriving in Antarctica.
 We spent a fun morning roaming the Quest taking photos of the decorations and food.
-Alan was photographing with a Canon EOS 5D Mark III and I used a Panasonic Lumix DMC-FZ1000.
+Alan was photographing with a Canon EOS 5D Mark III (latest model) and I used a Panasonic Lumix DMC-FZ1000 (latest model).